tnobler/ecom-project/README.md

-# React/Redux/Router Starter Project
+# React/Redux/Router Project

-> Provided for the students of the [Bottega Code School](https://bottega.tech/)
+> This app is an example website app for an ecommerce store [Made by tnob]

 *Fork from [es6-webpack2-starter](https://github.com/micooz/es6-webpack2-starter)*